subjc/posts/2014-02-02-spark-camera.md

 ## Animating

-Let's take a look at the entirety of our animation method and step through the bits of interest.
+Let's take a look at the entirety of our animation method and step through the bits of interest.[^3]

 {% highlight objc %}
 - (void)updateAnimations
 {
     CGFloat duration = self.duration * (1.f - [[self.progressLayers firstObject] strokeEnd]);
     CGFloat strokeEndFinal = 1.f;